Bischoff/feilong-client-go/README.md

 ## Completeness

-The library implements [Feilong API](https://cloudlib4zvm.readthedocs.io/en/latest/restapi.html#) version 1.0.
+The library implements the [Feilong API](https://cloudlib4zvm.readthedocs.io/en/latest/restapi.html#) version 1.0.

 The following are not implemented yet: